Exploring the Extractive Method of Text Summarization

 Next, we compute the TF-IDF weights for each word in both sentences.
 Let’s assume all words’ inverse document frequency (IDF) is the same for simplicity.
 Then, the weights are:

-Since each word occurs in both sentences, their IDF values are zero, making the TF-IDF weights for each word also zero.
+Since each word occurs in both sentences, its IDF values are zero, and the TF-IDF weights for each word are also zero.

 Finally, we compute the cosine similarity between the two vectors using the formula: